 Bibliometrics and h-index

-Bibliometrics analysis can be of great value during the research process and prior to publication of your research results by:
+Bibliometrics analysis can be of great value during the research process and prior to publication by:

 • supporting your choice of journal for publishing,